Optimal portfolios with anticipating information on the stochastic interest rate

-We assume that the portfolio is made of only two assets, one risky, that we call $S=\prT{S}$ and the other risk-less $D=\prT{D}$, and both processes are adapted semi-martingales in the defined probability space.
-In particular their dynamics are defined by the following SDEs,
+To make the analysis simpler, we consider a portfolio made of only two assets, $S=\prT{S}$ and $D=\prT{D}$.
+Both processes are $\bF$-semimartingales, and their dynamics are defined by the following SDEs,

-where $R=\prT{R}$ is the \emph{instantaneous interest rate}, also referred to as the \emph{short term rate}~\citep{GibsonLhabitantTalay2010}.
-The drift and the volatility of the risky asset are given by the processes $\eta=\prT{\eta}$ and $\xi=\prT{\xi}$, respectively. \begin{assumption} The process of the market, $\eta,\ \xi,\ R$ are assumed to be bounded and adapted to the natural filtration of the Brownian motion $B^S$.
-In addition, the process $1/\xi$ is also bounded. \end{assumption} \begin{assumption} Moreover, theses processes satisfy the following restriction,
+where the stochastic process $R=\prT{R}$ is the \emph{instantaneous interest rate}, also referred to as the \emph{short rate}, see Chapter 5 of~\cite{Filipovic09} or~\cite{GibsonLhabitantTalay2010}.
+The proportional drift, $\eta=\prT{\eta}$, and the volatility, $\xi=\prT{\xi}$, of $S$ are assumed to be $\bF$-predictable processes satisfying the following condition

 In addition, we assume that the condition of \emph{No Free Lunch Vanishing Risk~(NFLVR)} is true under the filtration~$\bF$.